-Buck and Bridget: Because you can’t separate them!
-They are a bonded pair who have lived their lives together and were saved by the fantastic Fort Worth dog rescue, Allie’s Haven.
+Buck and Bridget: a bonded pair who lived their lives together and were saved by the fantastic Fort Worth dog rescue, Allie’s Haven.
 There are different stories about how they ended up in a high-kill shelter --- that their owner died and his kids dropped them off, or that their owner was too infirm to take care of them and didn’t realize it was a kill shelter.
 Either way, Allie’s Haven swooped right in and saved them and flew them from south Texas to FTW.

 B&B spent a year going to all the meet-n-greets, but no one adopted them.
 Allie’s Haven posted on Facebook “What does it take for an older lady and gentleman to get adopted….”
 And that was all it took.
 Within a week they were here at GRS.
 Within minutes they had figured out the dog door to the big backyard.

 Buck, now known as “The Bear” because of a broken hip that was never set, and the way he lumbers when he walks, is happy to lie on the porch and watch the rest of us run around.
 He walks up the hill to the barn twice a day, and then runs back down with us when feeding is done.

 Bridget was born to be a ranch dog.
 She loved riding in the Ranger and trotting alongside the horses on rides.
 And she played ball with Liberty.